 “Most men really identify with their work role as a core part of their identity,” says Malcolm Schultz, JD, MFT, a clinical supervisor at Cancer Support Community, Benjamin Center in Los Angeles, who facilitates support groups for men with cancer.

-For men diagnosed with cancer, two questions often pop up when they consider their often reduced income and its effect on family, says Bill Goeren, LCSW, director of clinical services at CancerCare.
+For men who are diagnosed and going through treatment, two questions often pop up when they consider their often-reduced work/income and its effect on family, says Bill Goeren, LCSW, director of clinical services at CancerCare.
 They ask: “Have I disappointed?
 Have I failed?”

-Men with cancer tend to become more depressed than women with cancer, according to Tetyana Pudrovska, PhD, a researcher at the Population Research Institute, Penn State.
+According to Tetyana Pudrovska, PhD, a researcher at the Population Research Institute, Penn State, men with cancer tend to become more depressed than women with cancer.
 That, of course, can affect work performance and recovery.
 In her words: “Cancer poses a threat to the masculine identity because it entails lack of control over one’s body and other consequences incompatible with traditional masculinity.”

 Here, three case histories of men in different circumstances coping with cancer, the issues they faced on the job, and how they coped.

 Issue: Dropping the Ball

 Bill, an attorney, had a traditional marriage, wherein his wife was a stay-at-home mom, and four young children.
 He had a great salary, and they were accustomed to a certain level of financial security.

 Then came the cancer diagnosis.
 Although he recovered enough to work three days a week, he had been used to working five-plus very long days.
 Fewer hours meant a reduced income.
 Changes to their financial stability, coupled with the effects of chemo brain on Bill, caused strain on his marriage and home life.